New Zealand Labour Party: In opposition, 2023-present

 In early November 2023, caretaker Prime Minister Chris Hipkins was re-elected as leader of the Labour Party and Carmel Sepuloni was elected as deputy leader.
 In early 2024, three veteran Labour MPs Kelvin Davis, Rino Tirikatene and Grant Robertson resigned from Parliament, allowing Shanan Halbert, Tracey McLellan and Glen Bennett to re-enter Parliament via the party list.
 In April 2024, Labour called for New Zealand to recognise Palestinian statehood.
 In February 2024, two Labour MPs questioned whether New Zealand should be entering the non-nuclear component of the AUKUS, with foreign affairs spokesperson Phil Twyford describing it as an "offensive warfighting alliance against China."
 At the Labour Party's annual conference in 2024, held between 29 November and 1 December, Chris Hipkins announced that under a Labour government, New Zealand would not be a part of AUKUS, saying that any government he leads would "restore New Zealand's proudly independent foreign policy."

 During the 54th New Zealand parliamentary term, several private member's bills by Labour MPs were passed with majority support.
 On 11 October 2024, Deborah Russell's bill exempting victims of domestic violence from waiting a mandatory two years to seek a divorce was passed into law.
 On 12 March 2025, Camilla Belich's bill designating the withholding of employees' wages as theft was passed into law with the support of the Green, Māori and New Zealand First parties (63 votes).
 On 20 August 2025, Belich's bill banning employers from imposing gag orders on workers talking about their salaries passed into law with the support of the Green, Māori, and National parties.
 That same day, Tracey McLellan's bill extending the range of protections for those giving evidence of sexual assaults or family harm in the Family Court passed into law with the support of all parties.

 On 20 October 2025, Hipkins and finance spokesperson Barbara Edmonds unveiled the party's "NZ Future Fund" policy, which would complement the New Zealand Superannuation Fund established by the Fifth Labour Government.
 The NZ Future Fund seeks to stimulate economic investment in New Zealand and is modelled after Singapore's Temasek fund.
 On 28 October, Hipkins announced that Labour, if elected into government, would introduce a capital gains tax to subsidise three free doctors' visits a year.
 The proposed capital gains tax would tax 28% of property transactions excluding the family home and farms.

 On 6 November, Hipkins and health spokesperson Ayesha Verrall announced a policy proposing free cervical cancer screenings for all women aged between 25 and 69 years.
 The proposed cervical screening scheme would cost NZ$21.6 million and be funded through health baselines.

+On 29 January 2026, Labour and the governing National party agreed to co-sponsor new legislation targeting modern slavery despite opposition from the ACT party.